gabaal/NGage/README.md

 ## Todo
- - tidy up database removing test posts etc.
- - allow logged in user to click on another users profile to see thier profile details and posts
+ - tidy up database removing test posts etc. x allow logged in user to click on another users profile to see thier profile details and posts

 # Build a social network